eduard-balamatiuc/stiu/README.md

 A modern web application that helps university teachers easily create, manage, and update course content on Moodle, powered by AI assistance.

+> **Note:** This is a demo concept developed for a hackathon and is not in a fully working state.
+The prototype demonstrates the core concepts and potential capabilities of the final product.

 ![Platform Sketch](./readme_assets/platform_sketch.jpg)

 ## 🚀 The Problem